shreddedbacon/bosh-openstack-k8s/README.md

 ### Step 10

 We can't install k8s without the right stemcell, lets upload it now.
-This will upload the image into openstack via the directon, and then our director will know which images it can use for deploying its VMs
+This will upload the image into openstack via the director, and then our director will know which images it can use for deploying its VMs

 ```
 ./deploy kubo-stemcell